1994 Italian Open (tennis)

 The 1994 Italian Open was a tennis tournament played on outdoor clay courts.
 It was the 51st edition of the Italian Open, and was part of the ATP Super 9 of the 1994 ATP Tour, and of the Tier I Series of the 1994 WTA Tour.
 Both the men's and the women's events took place at the Foro Italico in Rome, Italy.
-The women's tournament was played from May 2 through May 8, 1994, and the men's tournament was played from May 9 through May 16, 1994.
+The women's tournament was played from 2 May through 8 May 1994, and the men's tournament was played from 9 May through 16 May 1994.
+Pete Sampras and Conchita Martínez, both seeded first, won the singles titiles.
+It was Martínez' second consecutive title at the event, also winning in 1993.